Introduction

 Do not use Topiramato Pharma Combix after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medicines you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medicines you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be thrown away through the sewers or into the trash.
+Deposit the packaging and medicines you no longer need in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 Composition of Topiramato Pharma Combix 200 mg.